Instacart drivers say some customers leave large tips, then change it to $0 after delivery

 "And it was moving very fast," she said.
 "We were getting lots of orders and it was tremendously helpful."

-The Mokena woman says she prides herself in shopping efficiently to make sure her customers receive everything they asked for in a timely manner.
+The Mokena, Illinois woman says she prides herself in shopping efficiently to make sure her customers receive everything they asked for in a timely manner.

 But despite her good work, she says she's become the victim of tip baiting.